We started working in primary schools across Hartlepool getting high-quality tuition to more pupils who would otherwise be unable to afford it.

 Chrissie Thwaites

-Chrissie joined the Tutor Trust in October 2024 as Partnerships Coordinator.
-A graduate of the University of Exeter, she is also now finalising her sociology PhD at the University of Leeds, which was funded by the Arts and Humanities Research Council.
-As well as being committed to accessible and socially impactful research, Chrissie previously worked in a university widening participation role at a low-participation secondary school.
+Chrissie joined the Tutor Trust in October 2024.
+A graduate of the University of Exeter, she also has a PhD in sociology of religion from the University of Leeds.
+As well as being committed to accessible and socially impactful research, Chrissie has a keen interest in ensuring people are enabled to realise their potential regardless of socio-economic background; she previously worked in university outreach through a widening participation role, delivering sessions in a low-participation school.

-She has also previously worked in a variety of further roles in universities.
-This includes teaching undergraduates, supporting students with disabilities, researcher career development, and student wellbeing advocacy.
-Chrissie is keen to apply these experiences in the higher education sector to make a positive impact within the education sector more broadly.
+Her other professional experiences include teaching undergraduates, supporting students with disabilities in their university exams, developing postgraduate researchers' careers provision, fundraising for hardship financial aid, and student wellbeing advocacy.
+She is keen to apply this background in higher education to make a positive impact within the education sector more broadly.

-Chrissie says: “I’m really proud to be working for The Tutor Trust, and to contribute to tackling educational inequality.
-As Partnerships Coordinator, I’m keen to establish, nurture, and develop our partnerships across the north of England, and to get creative about who we partner with and how we might work together.
-That way, we can expand our reach to support as many children and young people as possible.
-If you have an idea of how we might be able to collaborate, I’d love to hear from you!
+Chrissie says: “I'm really proud to be working for an organisation that's committed to tackling educational inequality.
+As Strategic Partnerships Coordinator, I’m keen to establish and develop our partnerships across the north of England - and to get creative about who we partner with and how we might work together.
+If you'd like to talk about how we could collaborate, I’d love to hear from you!”